top of page

 Why Would I Want One?

-When you get your pet’s medication during your consultation (or at the front desk afterwards), you'll pay the veterinary practice directly.
+When you get your pet’s medication at your vets, you'll pay the veterinary practice directly.

-Alternatively, you can purchase medication online from a pharmacy at a fraction of the price, which can be especially cost-effective for pets on long-term treatments.
-And remember, written prescriptions aren't just for sick animals—you can use them for routine meds like flea and worming treatments too!
+This can be especially cost-effective for pets on long-term treatments, but written prescriptions can be used for routine meds like flea and worming treatments too!

 Owner high fiving their dog because they've saved money on their pet medication with Petscribers